Zofia-Leszczynska/Zofia-Leszczynska.github.io/docs/VSCode.md

    ![VSC](/assets/images/opengraph-home.png)

 Visual Studio Code (VS Code) is a lightweight source code editor.
 It runs on desktops and you can use it on Windows, macOS and Linux.

+Developers mostly use VS Code for programming in languages like C++, C#, Java, Python, PHP, Go, for example.
+Technical writers find VS Code helpful when writing in [Markdown](https://zofia-leszczynska.github.io/docs/MarkdownBasics.html).

+In this section, you will learn how to install VS Code and its extensions, as well as how to use the helpful options that VS Code offers.

 ### Table of Contents